Pros

 Varies |

-You can open a Wells Fargo Business checking account with a reasonable $25 opening deposit, but you’ll need to maintain a minimum account balance if you want to avoid monthly account fees that range from $10-$75 depending on the type of account.
+You can open a Wells Fargo Business checking account with a reasonable $25 opening deposit, but you’ll need to maintain a minimum account balance if you want to avoid monthly account fees.

 Two Wells Fargo business checking accounts come with a limit on fee-free cash deposits.
 After you reach that monthly limit, you’ll pay $0.30 on every $100 you deposit in cash with the Initiate and Navigate accounts.
 The Optimize Business Checking account includes a flat fee of $0.003 for each $1 deposited, with no fee-free cash deposits whatsoever.
 Similarly, transactions are free up to a limit that varies by type of account (100-250/month) and $0.50 each after that limit.

-Wells Fargo Business savings accounts do not have any minimum balance requirement, although you’ll need a $300 average minimum daily balance if you want to avoid the $5 monthly service fee.
+Wells Fargo Business savings accounts do not have any minimum balance requirement, although you’ll need to maintain a minimum daily balance if you want to avoid the monthly service fee.

 Wells Fargo Business Eligibility Requirements